IshitaBhatia12/Olympics-Assignment/README.md

 # About Assignment
 The assignment is about the Summer Olympics where Data Analysis is done using python program.
 Pandas library , matplotlib.pyplot library and seaborn library had been used.
 # Introduction
 My name is Ishita Bhatia and I am pursuing my BTech fron The NorthCap University.
-I am completing my internship fron the Elite Techno Groups.
+I am completing my internship from the Elite Techno Groups.
 Learning and upskilling my skills.
 # Quick Links
 LinkedIn - https://www.linkedin.com/in/ishita-bhatia-689b661b7/